 First off, why should you bathe a dog?

+Before we offer some insight on how often to bathe a dog … why do dogs even need baths in the first place?
 The most important reason to bathe your dog is for his health.
 Without a bath, your dog’s skin could get irritated and infected and his coat could get matted and hard to manage.
 It’s also important that your dog gets bathed regularly to ensure that he can live healthfully alongside your family in your home (and as a cuddle buddy!).

 How often to bathe a dog